-A pressure group can’t exist without an objective.
-A common objective is important as the members of a pressure group come together because they all have the same beliefs.
+The pressure groups can’t exist without an objective.
+A common objective is important as the members come together because they all have the same beliefs.

-Take the example of Green Peace pressure group.
-This group is active in more than 40 countries.
+Take the example of the Green Peace.
+They are active in more than 40 countries.

 What do you think created this huge community?
 It is a common objective to save the earth and to make it a green and healthier plant that makes people all around the world to be a part of one community.

-Similarly, there are other pressure groups which have other objectives and work to attain those objectives.
-Therefore, we can say that a common objective is essential for the existence of a pressure group.
+Similarly, there are other pressure groups that have other objectives and work to attain those objectives.
+Therefore, we can say that a common objective is essential for their existence.

 #2.
 Group of People:

-A pressure group starts with a one-person and turns into a big community.
-Therefore, we can say that people are also another important feature of a pressure group.
+Pressure Groups start with a one-person and turns into a big community.
+Therefore, we can say that people are also another important feature.

 Therefore, we can imply that more people more will be their strength.
-Because of this reason, the pressure group advertises their objectives and goal with intensity by running forms, websites, online groups, and campaigns to inspire people to increase their community.
+Because of this reason, they advertise their objectives and goal with intensity by running forms, websites, online communities, and campaigns to inspire people to increase their community.

 #3.
 Work Technique:

-Work technique is another important feature as each pressure group has a different work technique to achieve their objectives.
+Work technique is another important feature as they have a different work technique to achieve their objectives.

-Some groups have links in the government and take advantage of their links to make the government take decisions as they want whereas other groups which don’t have any connection in the government use the methods like lobbying, strike, etc.
+Some of them have links in the government and take advantage of their links to make the government take decisions as they want whereas others don’t have any connection in the government use methods like lobbying, strike, etc.

-Let us learn about the different work techniques opted by pressure groups to achieve their goals.
+Let us learn about the different work techniques opted by the people to achieve their goals.